Vageesh-Jayaraman/Quote-API-Reloaded/README.md

 ## Quote API Reloaded

-> A faster, smarter and cooler version of the original <a href="YOUR_GITHUB_LINK_HERE">Quote Generation API</a>.
+> A faster, smarter and cooler version of the original <a href="https://github.com/Vageesh-Jayaraman/Quote-API">Quote API</a>.
 Now with Next.js, AI-powered quotes and an API Playground! 🎉

 ---